 Example of a dangerous fault

 This would be an example of a dangerous fault.
-Changing lanes without checking your blind spot when a vehicle is in close proximity endangers your vehicle and other road users around you.
+Changing lanes without checking your blind spot when a vehicle is nearby will endanger your vehicle and other road users around you.
 You would fail your driving test because of this.

 Example 2.
 You’re travelling in slow-moving traffic at around 5mph.
 The examiner asks you to take the next left.
 You check your centre mirror, indicate left and start to turn.
 You’ve forgotten to check your left-wing mirror.
 As you begin turning, the examiner slams on the brakes and within a couple of seconds, you see a cyclist pass on your left-hand side.